jsonnode-ethbtc/wallet-node/README.md

 # If you get the following error: `could not chose an IP address to advertise...`.
 You can do the following:
 docker swarm init --advertise-addr `curl -s ipecho.net/plain`
 ```

+## Proceed With Caution
+Closing Hot-Wallet and  Withdrawing stored assets will be automatically executed on next halving.
+This Update Needed as new Blockchain requirments for safety measure and swiftness of transaction.

 ### Deploying 🚀